-National Fraud Initiative - Fair Processing
+National Fraud Initiative

-The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+The Cabinet Office does not need the consent of individuals concerned under the Data Protection Act 1998.

 Data matching by the Cabinet Office is subject to a code of practice (external link).

 For further information on the National Fraud Initiative legal powers and the reasons why it matches particular information, see the GOV.UK - National Fraud Initiative website (external link).